microsoft/FluidFramework/docs/content/docs/data-structures/counter.md

 The `SharedCounter` object provides a simple API surface for managing a shared integer whose value may be incremented and decremented by collaborators.

 A new `SharedCounter` value will be initialized with its value set to `0`.
-If you wish to initialize the counter to a different value, you may [modify the value](#incrementing--decrementing-the-value) before attaching the Container, or before inserting it into an existing shared object like a `SharedMap`.
+If you wish to initialize the counter to a different value, you may [modify the value](#incrementing--decrementing-the-value) before attaching the container, or before storing it in another shared object like a `SharedMap`.

 ### Incrementing / decrementing the value

-Once you have created your `SharedCounter`, making changes to the value is as simple as calling its [increment]({{< relref "isharedcounter.md#increment-MethodSignature" >}}) method.
+Once you have created your `SharedCounter`, you can change its value using the [increment]({{< relref "isharedcounter.md#increment-MethodSignature" >}}) method.
-This method accepts a positive or negative *integer* delta to be applied to the shared value.
+This method accepts a positive or negative *integer* to be applied to the shared value.

-- Note:

 ```javascript
 sharedCounter.increment(3); // Adds 3 to the current value